Sharlotka Russian apple cake

-Sharlotka, or Apple Charlotte is probably the most popular Russian sweet cake.
+Apple Sharlotka is likely the most popular Russian sweet cake.
 It is famous for being simple, affordable and quick.
+Russian Apple Sharlotka is a sponge cake with cut apples baked inside.
 No fancy ingredients are needed and the result is hard to spoil.
-If you need to fix something quickly for pudding you’d think of the apple Sharlotka as it takes no more than 20-30 minutes to prepare and about half an hour in the oven.
-Here is the recipe for Russian Sharlotka cake.
+If you need to bake something quickly for pudding, you’d think of the apple Sharlotka first.
+It takes about 25 minutes to prepare and about 40-50 min in the oven.
+Here is our failproof recipe for Russian Sharlotka cake.

 Sharlotka cake recipe: Russian apple sponge

 Yield: 12 Servings.

 Ingredients for Russian apple Sharlotka:

 - 1 Ts butter to grease the baking tin.